 Thinking Forest is an initiative of artist Gerbrand Burger and it is realized by the Thinking Forest Foundation.

-On Saturday, April 12, we are organizing Thinking Forest: En Plein Air, in collaboration with artist Wapke Feenstra (Myvillages).
-This afternoon in part responds to the book Apprendre à Voir (Leren Kijken) by art historian Estelle Zhong Mengual—a plea for slow, careful observation to deepen our relationship with nature.
-For this occasion, we will gather to do plein-air drawing at Welna.
+On Saturday, April 12, we organized Thinking Forest: En Plein Air, in collaboration with artist Wapke Feenstra (Myvillages), an event that partly part responded to the book Apprendre à Voir (Leren Kijken) by art historian Estelle Zhong Mengual—a plea for slow, careful observation to deepen our relationship with nature.
+For this occasion, we gathered to do plein-air drawing at Welna.

 This year, Thinking Forest’s programming focuses on (rethinking) human-animal relationships.
-During this afternoon, we will specifically search for traces of animal influence at Welna and study them by capturing them in drawings.
-By pausing to consider animal presence, behavior, and interactions, we explore the interplay between human and more-than-human beings at Welna, focusing on how different perspectives can lead to radically different perceptions.
-The session takes place in a wooded area, where you’ll have time to connect with the surroundings and record your observations.
+During this afternoon, we searched for traces of animal influence at Welna and studied them by capturing them in drawings.
+By pausing to consider animal presence, behavior, and interactions, we explored the interplay between human and more-than-human beings at Welna, focusing on how different perspectives can lead to radically different perceptions.
+The session took place in a wooded area, where we had time to connect with the surroundings and record our observations.

 About Wapke Feenstra